legobeat/git-auth-proxy/README.md

   <img src="./assets/architecture.png">
 </p>

 Git Auth Proxy attempts to solve this problem by implementing its own authentication and authorization layer in between the client and the Git provider.
-It works by generating static tokens that are specific to a Git repository.
-These tokens are then written to a Kubernetes secret in the Kubernetes namespaces which should have access to the repositories.
-When a repository is cloned through the proxy, the token will be checked against the repository cloned, and if valid it will be replaced with the correct credentials.
+It works by using static tokens that are specific to a Git repository.
+These tokens are then used by users when interacting with the remote through the proxy.
+When a repository is cloned through the proxy, the token will be checked against the list of policies.
+If a match is found for the token and the repository cloned, it will be replaced with the correct credentials in the downstream connection.
 The request will be denied if a token is used to clone any other repository which is does not have access to.

 ## How To

 The proxy reads its configuration from a JSON file.
-It contains a list of repositories that can be accessed through the proxy and the Kubernetes namespaces which should receive a Secret.
+It contains a list of repositories that can be accessed through the proxy.

 When using GitHub a GitHub Access Token is used.